devisechain/Devise/README.rst

 .. code-block:: python

-    # Download latests weights of all leptons on the devise blockchain
+    # Download latests weights of all leptons on the Devise alternative exchange
     # and stores them in the file 'devise_latest_weights_<yyyy-mm-dd>.tar'
     # in the current folder.
 Data updates are available on a daily basis before 7AM ET.
     latest_weights = devise_client.download_latest_weights()